noCaptchaAi/firefox-addon/README.md

 - Firefox Developer Edition [download](https://www.mozilla.org/en-US/firefox/developer/)

 # Install

-- Visit `chrome://extensions/`,
-- Enable `Developer mode [ ]` if not already
+- visit `about:config`, Read and Click on "Accept the Risk and Continue"
+- Paste on filter box `xpinstall.signatures.required` and Double click on it: false
-- Click `│ │ Load unpacked │ │` and Select folder OR Drag n drop `chrome` folder on this page, DONE!
+- Visit `about:addons` then drag and drop the `noCaptcha-firefox.xpi` on this page
+- Click `add`.
+It's done.
-- Visit dash for APIKEY and Use [newconfig](https://newconfig.nocaptchaai.com) to automate your desired config
+- Visit dash for APIKEY and then paste it on extension.
+OR use [newconfig](https://newconfig.nocaptchaai.com)  to automate